LorMeBioAI/BP-Tracer/README.md

 # BP-Tracer: Species tracing of biopollutome
 ### **New Version of BP-Tracker is currently being updated, Please wait!**
+This is the test version for submission and review.
+We will conduct major updates to the software based on the reviewers' feedback.
+If you would like to know more about BP-Tracer, please leave a message under the Issues section or email us [yaozhongzyz@163.com|gjiang@njau.edu.cn]

 * 1. [Introduction](#Introduction)
 	* 1.1.
 [About the biopollutome](#Aboutthebiopollutome)